Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Probabilistic validation of the controller

 \section{Probabilistic validation of the controller}

-In the previous section, we have described an advanced MPC formulation with features that enable its applicability in real control scenarios.
+In the previous section, an advanced MPC formulation with features that enable its applicability in real control scenarios was described.
 However, selecting the controller parameters so that the real plant operates as desired is not trivial.
 A practical approach is to define several controllers based on different parameter values, test their behavior on a number of experiments, and select the most satisfactory one.
 Still, choosing a configuration is challenging in many cases, as the selected controller may be unsuitable in scenarios other than those considered in the experiments, or it may not provide a good balance in every aspect of interest, e.g., control response, constraint satisfaction or computation time.

-Therefore, a methodology to suitably compare the controllers in a wide range of scenarios and validate their long-term operation is desirable, preferably enabling the selection of a controller that provides solid performance according to several criteria.
+Furthermore, parameter selection is crucial for guaranteeing stability in the presence of uncertainty.
+While robust techniques such as tube-based MPC provide theoretical robust stability guarantees~\citep{LANGSON,ALVARADO_ROBUST}, they often rely on worst-case uncertainty bounds that can lead to conservative performance, or require complex offline design of invariant sets.
+In contrast, the back-off parameters in~\eqref{eq:tightened_constraints} are used to modify the model constraints~\eqref{eq:lin_sys_constraints}, with the objective that the controller makes the real system~\eqref{eq:non_lin_sys} satisfy its true constraints~\eqref{eq:non_lin_sys_constraints}.
+As it will be shown, these parameters can be selected based on empirical data without explicitly determining bounds on the discrepancy between~\eqref{eq:non_lin_sys} and~\eqref{eq:lin_sys} or on the disturbance~$d$ in~\eqref{eq:non_lin_sys}, as typically required in tube-based MPC.
+This selection allows us to certify with high confidence that the controller maintains stability under realistic conditions while avoiding excessive conservatism.

-For this, we propose a performance validation approach to select a controller that satisfies, in a probabilistic sense, multiple performance requirements~\citep{mammarella}.
-In particular, we extend the main result in~\cite{karg_prob_validation} to enable the selection of one among $M \geq 1$ candidate controllers with probabilistic guarantees across $K\geq1$ performance metrics.
+To enable this selection, a performance validation approach is proposed to select a controller that satisfies, in a probabilistic sense, multiple performance requirements \citep{mammarella}.
+In particular, the main result in~\cite{karg_prob_validation} is extended to enable the selection of one among $M \geq 1$ candidate controllers with probabilistic guarantees across $K\geq1$ performance metrics.